Single Family Dwelling

 Construction Cost: Undisclosed

 Expected Completion: July 2016

 Located within the Dartmouth Park Conservation Area, this project significantly remodels and extends an end-of-terrace Victorian building.
 It creates a contemporary, airy and bright single family home.

 The design enhances the original features of the building and improves areas that have been poorly altered over time.
 The street elevation takes a shopfront character while the extension of the rear of the house includes two terraces and a sunken courtyard.
 The use of daylight has been central to the project and sunlight penetrates deep into the ground floor and basement of the house.

 A series of sequential ‘cuts’ and ‘extrusions’ interplay with daylight and views to create a strong sense of movement through the house.

 A large void is carved out, intersecting all four floors.
-It incorporates a deep staircase that encourages a pleasant spiral motion.
-This sense of movement is maintained through the design of the balustrades on the terraces in the rear extension of the house.
+It incorporates a deep staircase that encourages a continuous movement, maintained through the design of the balustrade as it extends towards the terrace at the rear extension of the house.